olooney/oranlooney.com/content/post/gpt-cnn.md

 Transformers aren't really designed to handle the spatial structure of 2D images, especially not when it's embedded in such a braindead way as this.

-For example, imagine the image is shifted a few pixel to the left.
+To see why, imagine the image is shifted a few pixel to the left.
 The dot product between the embedding vectors of the original and shifted images would immediately drop close to zero.
 The same would happen if we resize the image.